 1 player ruled questionable: Jerry Hughes

 To not have anyone listed at all last week is even more incredible.
-There are still injuries that players are dealing wit as noted in my article from Monday.
+There are still injuries that players are dealing with as noted in the article from Monday.
 But to have a “healthy” roster this late into the season may be truly the difference between making the playoffs or sitting on the couch in January.

 Why is the team getting healthier?
 I believe a part is due to luck, a part is due to better medical staff & resources.
 This isn’t to say that the medical staff before was poor by any means, but to have a great training staff plus the resources available at the AdPro Sports Training Center that opened earlier this year.